Parmigiano Reggiano Cheese Impact on Coronavirus Pandemic

-Cheese that's been aged for three years can sell for about $15 a pound if you live in Europe.
-If not, you can buy it on Amazon for a whopping $30 a pound, but hey, free shipping.
-Real parmesan cheese is pretty serious business for Italy, so serious in fact that the process to create it is protected by law.
-Real parmesan cheese cannot legally contain more than three ingredients: salt, milk, and rennet.
+Parmigiano cheese that's been aged for three years can sell for about $15 a pound if you live in Europe.
+If not, you can buy it on cibus direct for a whopping $30 a pound, but hey, free shipping.
+Real Parmigiano cheese is pretty serious business for Italy, so serious in fact that the process to create it is protected by law.
+Real Parmigiano cheese cannot legally contain more than three ingredients: salt, milk, and rennet.

 We’re pretty sure here in America it’s illegal for food to only contain three ingredients and no chemical additives.
 Parmigiano-Reggiano also cannot legally be sold unless it has been aged at least one year.
 The cheese is such a commodity in Italy that some banks even use it as collateral- and that's not a hilarious joke about Italian stereotypes, it's the truth.

-For years food fakers had been selling fake parmesan as the real deal, until Italy finally convinced the European Union to crack down and make it illegal for anyone to label their cheese as parmesan unless it was, you know, Parmesan.
+For years food fakers had been selling fake parmesan as the real deal, until Italy finally convinced the European Union to crack down and make it illegal for anyone to label their cheese as Parmigiano unless it was, you know, Parmigiano.

 Here in the US though, food integrity would get in the way of unchecked capitalism, so our government pretty much ignored calls from Europe to enforce similar laws.
 After all, food safety and food integrity are for socialists, now please pass more of that powdered milk-soy chemical mystery cheese powder.

-But what are you eating if this entire time you haven't been eating communist parmesan cheese?
+But what are you eating if this entire time you haven't been eating communist Parmigiano cheese?
 Well, there's no telling, because cheese manufacturers are allowed to get away with murder and oversight is rare if not non-existent.
-One of the few times the FDA looked into the matter though was in 2012, when it raided a Castle Cheese Inc. factory that made “100 percent real parmesan”.
+One of the few times the FDA looked into the matter though was in 2012, when it raided a Castle Cheese Inc. factory that made “100 percent real Parmigiano”.